 \textbf{Deployment card.} To the right of the table is a panel for deployment cards (Figure~\ref{fig:registry}\textbf{C}).
 Selecting a deployment in the table displays its card.
-Up to three deployments can be selected at a time, allowing the user to tab between and compare deployments (\textbf{DG3}).
-The deployment card has sections corresponding to the deployment card schema as described in Section~\ref{section:deployment_card} (\textbf{DG1}, \textbf{DG2}), with certain sections not appearing for Tier 1 and 2 entries.
+Up to three deployments can be selected at a time.
+The user can tab between and compare deployments (\textbf{DG3}).
+The deployment card has sections corresponding to the schema described in Section~\ref{section:deployment_card} (\textbf{DG1}, \textbf{DG2}); certain sections do not appear for Tier 1 and 2 entries.

 \textbf{Visualizations.} Directly above the table is an expandable panel with two exploratory visualizations (Figure~\ref{fig:registry}\textbf{A}; Figure~\ref{fig:vis}).
 The user can select one of several variables (including but not limited to deployment model, region, sector, and flavor) to visualize.
 The bar graph on the left shows counts of deployments across each of the selected variable's levels.
 The stacked bar chart on the right shows counts broken down by the selected variable's levels, across years.
 The two plots are linked; brushing the x-axis (years) on the stacked bar chart filters the data shown on the first bar graph.
 Together, these visualizations allow a user to systematically explore trends in the registry~(\textbf{DG4}).